percona/pmm/docs/setting-up/client/postgresql.md

 To monitor PostgreSQL queries, you must install a database extension.
 There are two choices:

 - `pg_stat_monitor`, a new extension created by Percona, based on `pg_stat_statements` and compatible with it.
-- `pg_stat_statements`, the original extension created by PostgreSQL, part of the `postgres-contrib` package available on Linux.
+- `pg_stat_statements`, the original extension created by PostgreSQL, part of the `postgresql-contrib` package available on Linux.

 (We recommend using only one.
 If you use both, you will get duplicate metrics.)